 Are you thinking about using React Native or React JS for your next project, but don’t know which is right for you?
-We’ll walk you through what you need to know, before you start.
+What to choose if you want to make a transportation app, make a delivery app, or create a music streaming app for instance?
+We’ll walk you through what you need to know before you start.

 In fact, the two technologies do completely different things, both of which could be key to the smooth operations of your mobile app.
 Here at ProCoders, we use both React JS vs. React Native quite frequently for our client projects.
 We can help you sort out which technology is best for you.
 Let’s take a look at what differentiates React Native versus React JS, and what you need to know, before you start coding with them.